braydenreimann/LitClub/README.md

 ### 3. Run the commands to install Node.js
 Refer to the commands generated in the first step.

+### 4. Install Git for Windows if you do not already have it installed
+Navigate to [https://git-scm.com/downloads/win](https://git-scm.com/downloads/win) and click the download link at the very top of the page (the most recent and maintained build).

 ## 3. Clone the LitClub repository

 Navigate to the directory where you would like to place the LitClub repository, then clone it using SSH: